mlgill/pdLSR/README.md

 The preferred method for installing `pdLSR` and all of its dependencies is to use the `conda` or `pip` package managers.

-* For conda: `conda install -c mlgill pdnls` -- unfortunately conda seems to require lowercase names for packages
+* For conda: `conda install -c mlgill pdlsr` -- unfortunately conda seems to require lowercase names for packages
 * For pip: `pip install pdLSR`

 However it can also be installed manually by cloning the repo into your `PYTHONPATH`.